 GCP graphical interface is easy to understand and manage.

-I hope this gives you an idea of managing Google Cloud Platform firewall rules.
-If interested in learning more then I would recommend this online course.
+I hope this gives you an idea of managing firewalls.
+If interested in learning GCP then I would suggest checking out this course.